 Because I know that most service members don't want their families to be put through this.
 Why do I know this.
 Because I served with them, I was one of them.
 We all talked about this a few times.
 We didn't want the press invading our families lives if we got killed.
 Nor did we want to be used after our voices were silenced as a sort of poster child for any cause.
 Give the dead their dignity and move on.
 I was fortunate enough to have not been killed otherwise I wouldn't be here today.
 But There was a few close calls in the gulf where other Visit board search and seizure teams where all killed when one of the boats they where boarding blew itself up.
 We all knew that the next boat we boarded could be our last.
 I'll defend the dead if no one else will.

-• I think just about everyone here would rather that deceased peoples' families aren't disturbed unnecessarily.
+I think just about everyone here would rather that deceased peoples' families aren't disturbed unnecessarily.
 However, unlike you, most of us feel that doesn't justify government censorship of the press.
+What if the photo gets leaked to the Internet?
+Does the government go hunting down everyone who has downloaded the picture?

-• I think just about everyone here would rather that deceased peoples' families aren't disturbed unnecessarily.
+I think just about everyone here would rather that deceased peoples' families aren't disturbed unnecessarily.
 However, unlike you, most of us feel that doesn't justify government censorship of the press.
+What if the photo gets leaked to the Internet?
+Does the government go hunting down everyone who has downloaded the picture?

 Where do you draw your arbitrary line?
 Because all our lines are arbitrary.
 What about the scene of a crime where some one has raped and murdered children, should that be censored?
 If so, why is that more/less arbitrary then my line?